Expressions

 $$modvar = ('key1' => 1 + 1, 'key2' => 'aa' + 'bb', 'key3' => 2022-12-22 10:25:01, 'key4' => hostname() );

-You can access the individual hash values with the hash operator () and a key expression:
+You can access the individual hash values by the hash operator () and a key expression:

 $field(key_expression);